Mix network: Sleeper attack

 Assuming an adversary can see messages being sent and received into threshold mixes but they can't see the internal working of these mixes or what is sent by the same.
 If the adversary has left their own messages in respective mixes and they receive one of the two, they are able to determine the message sent and the corresponding sender.
 The adversary has to place their messages (active component) in the mix at any given time and the messages must remain there prior to a message being sent.
 This is not typically an active attack.
 Weaker adversaries can use this attack in combination with other attacks to cause more issues.

 Mix networks derive security by changing order of messages they receive to avoid creating significant relation between the incoming and outgoing messages.
 Mixes create interference between messages.
 The interference puts bounds on the rate of information leak to an observer of the mix.
 In a mix of size n, an adversary observing input to and output from the mix has an uncertainty of order n in determining a match.
 A sleeper attack can take advantage of this.
 In a layered network of threshold mixes with a sleeper in each mix, there is a layer receiving inputs from senders and a second layer of mixes that forward messages to the final destination.
 From this, the attacker can learn the received message could not have come from the sender into any layer 1 mix that did not fire.
 There is a higher probability of matching the sent and received messages with these sleepers thus communication is not completely anonymous.
 Mixes may also be purely timed: they randomize the order of messages received in a particular interval and attach some of them with the mixes, forwarding them at the end of the interval despite what has been received in that interval.
-Messages that are available for mixinthat tg will interfere, but if no messages are available, there is no interference with received messages.
+Messages that are available for mixing will interfere, but if no messages are available, there is no interference with received messages.